Outlaw Relocation Program

 Granbury is where America's most notorious outlaws -- John Wilkes Booth, Jesse James, and Billy the Kid -- came to die, because they didn't die the first time.

 For example, the Jesse James Wax Museum in Stanton, Missouri, is dedicated to the proposition that Jesse James didn't die at the hand of the coward, Robert Ford, in 1882.
 Rather, he died of natural causes in 1952 at the age of 104.
-DNA tests done in 1995 aside (they can be wrong one out of 300 times), Jesse's ears give it away.
+Jesse's ears give him away.